CrowdStrike/aidr-aiguard-lab/README.md

                         Use the pattern 'not-topic:<topic-name>' (e.g. not-topic:legal-advice).
                         Test cases with any of these labels expect **no** detections from the corresponding detector (FP if it does).
                         Default: not-topic:*
-   --service {aiguard,aidr}
-                        Specify the service to use for processing.
-                        AIDR service (and token) will cause tool to 1) log to a different location (the AIDR schema rather than the default for AIG),
-                        2) Ignore overrides - the AI Guard Lab tool relies on overrides in many cases.
   --recipe RECIPE       The recipe to use for processing the prompt.
                         Useful when using --prompt for a single prompt.
                         Available recipes: